 Discover and capitalize on common connections

 What are common connections?
 These are passive buyers who fit the description of your ideal buyer profile who you have a connection with via professional acquaintances, personal friends, or maybe even family members.

 As a final resort, you can try to reach out to passive buyers that match most of the criteria of your ideal buyer profile.

 Traditional outbound sales tactics rely on cold emails, voicemails and the same generic elevator pitch offering an enticing discount.
 Once this type of sales rep has a buyer on the phone, most of the effort is focused on qualifying the lead based on their budget size and their authority to make decisions on how to spend it.

-The problem with this traditional method of outbound selling is that modern buyers no longer rely on messages from sales representatives to learn about products and services.
-They are also not ready for a presentation at this early stage of their buyer’s journey.
+The problem with this traditional method of outbound selling is that modern buyers and decision makers no longer rely on messages from sales representatives to learn about products and services.
+They are also not ready for a sales presentation at this early stage of their buyer’s journey.
 Instead, they’re looking more to have a productive two-way conversation with an expert who can help them find a solution to achieve their goal or solve the challenge they're experiencing.

 An inbound salesperson’s initial outreach involves making an offer that aligns with the Awareness stage of a buyer’s journey.
 An example of this might be offering a free consultation or e-book about the topic that the customer is researching.
 Furthermore, an inbound sales expert knows to implement the following steps to effectively “connect” with the buyer.